The Effect of Stochasticity in Score-Based Diffusion Sampling: a KL Divergence Analysis: Numerical experiments

-To avoid confusion, in this section we refer only to the forward time variable $t$, and consider the densities $p_t$ and $\tilde{p}_t$ in forward time.
-In this way, diffusion sampling starts at an "initial time" $t=T$ and ends at $t=0$.
-We compute relative entropies in two ways.
-The initial entropy $H(\tilde{p}_T|p_T)$, denoted by $H_{\text{init}}$, is obtained by numerical integration of the densities, which can be calculated analytically for a Gaussian mixture dataset.
-The final entropies $H(\tilde{p}_0|p_0)$, denoted by $H_{\text{ODE}}$ and $H_{\text{SDE}}$, are computed from generated and data samples through the discretization of the empirical densities by an histogram\footnote{This estimator has limited precision, but it was found to be more reliable than the alternatives, such as using a KDE estimator for the densities or directly using a non-parametric estimator for the entropies.}.
-To reduce the dependence on the parameter number of histogram bins, the entropies shown are the mean of the values obtained with bins in the range $\{n_\text{bins}-20, ..., n_\text{bins}\}$.
-For our dataset, the precision of the entropy estimator was observed to be on the order of $5\times 10^{-4}$.
+KL divergences are computed in two ways.
+The initial divergence $H(q_T|\rho_T)$, where $q$ and $\rho$ correspond either to $\tilde p$ or $\bar p$, is obtained by numerical integration of the densities, which can be calculated analytically for the toy data sets.
+Intermediate divergences $H(q_t|\rho_t)$ are computed from samples of $q_t$ and $\rho_t$ via the discretization of the empirical densities by a histogram\footnote{This estimator has limited precision, but it was found to be more reliable than the alternatives, such as using a KDE estimator for the densities or directly using a non-parametric estimator for the divergences.}.
+To reduce the dependence on the parameter number of histogram bins, we consider the mean of the values obtained with bins in the range $\{n_\text{bins}-20, ..., n_\text{bins}\}$.
+We found this estimator to have a precision on the order of $5\times 10^{-4}$.